spacemeshos/smapp/README.md

 </a>
 </p>

 This repo includes the source code for the `Spacemesh App`.
-A desktop application for Windows 10, OS X and Linux which includes a full p2p node and a basic wallet.
+A desktop application for Windows 10, OS X and Linux which includes a Smesher and a basic wallet.
 The main artifects of this repo are the app and an app installer for all supported platforms.

 ![](https://github.com/spacemeshos/smapp/blob/develop/design/release_0.4/smapp_wallet_desktop.png)